- Tel

 The museum is run by volunteers, and relies on entrance fees, donations, and sales from the shop to survive.
 The museum is a registered charity (charitable educational trust no. 277419 MGC Reg no. 927), and it is governed by trustees who are named below.

-Museum of Bath at Work - Contains a large display on Ralph Allen and his stone works as well as the story of Bath stone.
+Museum of Bath at Work.
+Contains a display on Ralph Allen and his stoneworks